Design and Conduct of Clinical Trials

 This is a hybrid course with both a synchronous online section (340.613.49) and an in-person section (340.613.11).
-Please choose the modality you need (either in-person or online) when registering in SIS.
+You'll be able to indicate which section you want (either in-person or online) when registering in SIS.

 For those wanting to become acquainted with basic clinical trial methodology, either to broaden their knowledge of public health and clinical research, or to obtain a basis for more advanced study of the design and conduct of clinical trials.

 Introduces clinical trial design in the context of epidemiological concepts, covers various topics in the design and conduct of clinical trials, and profiles clinical trials that illustrate these issues.
 Topics include the definition and history of clinical trials; trial designs, including phase III-IV, cross-over, factorial, and large, simple designs; internal and external validity; controls, randomization, and masking; ethical issues; introductions to data collection and management and analysis principles; monitoring of trials for safety and efficacy; and use of clinical trial data in healthcare decision-making.